johanix/hackathon120/README.md

 extended to provide an endpoint that enables a "registrar" to make updates on behalf of child zones.

-\medskip%
-\noindent%
-{\bf Implement support in the nameserver for:}
+**Implement support in the nameserver for:**

-\begin{enumerate}
-\item Receiving generalized notifications and have them trigger a
+1. Receiving generalized notifications and have them trigger a
   \prt{CDS} or \prt{CSYNC} lookup and verification.

-\item Receiving DNS Updates (including a suitably restrictive update
-     policy) and verification of the data in the received update.
+2. Receiving DNS Updates (including a suitably restrictive update policy) and verification of the data in the received update.

-\item Synthezising responses to queries for "\prt{child.\_dsync.parent.}" to
-     return the \prt{DSYNC} targets for the correct registrar (if any).
+3. Synthezising responses to queries for "\prt{child.\_dsync.parent.}" to return the \prt{DSYNC} targets for the correct registrar (if any).
      This requires some sort of mapping between child zones and "registrars", including information about the registrars DSYNC targets.

-\item Receiving updates to delegation information via a TLS-secured API
+4. Receiving updates to delegation information via a TLS-secured API call.
-     call.
 Should include some sort of mapping for which set of child zones a particular client is allowed to update.
-\end{enumerate}

 ## Registrar-side stuff